 Many wine types are taken from the district in which the wine is grown.
 For example, “Sherry” is an English pronunciation of Jerez, Spanish hone of Sherry.
 “Port” is taken for the city of Oporto, Portugal.
 “Bordeaux,” “Burgundy” and “Champagne” are all wine districts in France.
 Other wine names are taken from the type of grape used to produce the wine, such as Riesling, Barbara and Pinot Chardonnay.

-The major wine-growing nations are France, Germany, Italy, Spain, Portugal, Yugoslavia, Algeria, South Africa, Chile, Argentina, Australia and the US.
+The major wine-growing nations are France, Germany, Italy, Spain, Portugal, former Yugoslavia, Algeria, South Africa, Chile, Argentina, Australia and the US.

 With all wines, the foundation for quality is laid in the vineyard.
 Care of the vines, care in picking, and care in selecting only such grapes that have reached just the right balance of maturity, are all important in the making of good wine.
 Wine is a natural product, and it comes a long way on the vine itself.
 As the sun ripens the grape, natural grape sugar is created.
 As in the case with most table wines, the grapes are picked when the natural sugar content has reached 22 percent by weight.
 For dessert wines, the grapes are picked when their sugar content has reached 24 percent.